Consistent-Teacher: Towards Reducing Inconsistent Pseudo-targets in Semi-supervised Object Detection: Experiment and Hyper-parameter settings

 \subsection{Implementation Details}

-We implement our \name based on MMdetection\footnote{https://github.com/open-mmlab/mmdetection} framework, as the data prepossessing code borrowed from open-sourced Soft-Teacher~\footnote{https://github.com/microsoft/SoftTeacher} and google ssl-detection~\footnote{https://github.com/google-research/ssl\_detection/}.
-We train our detectors on 8 NVIDIA Tesla V100 GPUs.
-It takes approximately 3 days for a 180K training.
-Each GPU contains 1 labeled image a and 4 unlabeled images.
-The source code is attached in the a separate zip file.
+We implement our \name approach based on the MMdetection\footnote{https://github.com/open-mmlab/mmdetection} framework, using the data preprocessing code from the open-sourced Soft-Teacher\footnote{https://github.com/microsoft/SoftTeacher} and Google ssl-detection\footnote{https://github.com/google-research/ssl\_detection/}.
+We train our detectors on 8 NVIDIA Tesla V100 GPUs, and it takes approximately 3 days for 180K training iterations.
+Each GPU contains 1 labeled image and 4 unlabeled images.
+The source code is included in a separate zip file.